 E-contract stands for “electronic contract.”
-As the name implies, it is a contract that is created and shared digitally via email, computer programs, or document management software.
+As the name implies, it is a contract created and shared digitally via email, computer programs, or document management software.

-For e-contracts to be legally valid, they have to comply with The Uniform Computer Information Transactions Act (UCITA).
-Moreover, an e-contract needs to have the basic requirements of a traditional contract—offer, acceptance, capacity, and consideration—to be enforceable.
+For e-contracts to be legally valid, they must comply with The Uniform Computer Information Transactions Act (UCITA).
+Moreover, an e-contract must have the basic requirements of a traditional contract—offer, acceptance, capacity, and consideration—to be enforceable.

-With the rise of e-commerce, companies are able to save time, money, and tons of paper by making e-contracts with customers, vendors, and other companies.
+With the rise of e-commerce, companies can save time, money, and tons of paper by making e-contracts with customers, vendors, and other companies.
 Paperless transactions have also proved beneficial during the pandemic.

 What Are The Requirements For An E-Contract?

-While e-contracts make life easier and business more efficient, you still need to carefully consider how you draft these documents.
-An electronic contract needs to have the same legal elements as a traditional document.
+While e-contracts make life easier and business more efficient, you still need to consider how you draft these documents carefully.
+An electronic contract must have the same legal elements as a formal document.